dvasuta/javascript/README.md

     Foo.prototype.someMethod = function() { ... };
     ```

-    While there are several ways to attach methods and properties to an object created via "new", the preferred style for methods is:
+    While there are several ways to attach methods and properties to an object created via `new`, the preferred style for methods is:

     ```javascript
     Foo.prototype.bar = function() {